shreeve/pico-usb/rp2040-usb.md

 | Resume State | Wakes a device from the suspend state to normal operation.
 Begins with a K state for at least 20 ms, an SE0 state, then a J state. |
 | Disconnect | SE0 for at least 2 μs. |

+### Bits and Bytes

+The line states are represented by a series of zero and one bits.
+However, because there is no central clock in USB from which to synchronize all events, the actual bit transitions themselves are used for synchronization.
+If a particular sequence of bits were to be represented by a long series of either zeroes or ones, it could be impossible to maintain accurate timing solely by observing bit changes, given that small variations in the timing intervals would soon yield timing and bit framing errors.

+To resolve this, a special encoding called Non-Return-to-Zero Inverted (NRZI) is used.
+NRZI works by inverting the signal level if a '1' bit is encountered and by passing the signal as-is if a '0' bit is encountered.
+This means that consecutive '1's will result in the signal level changing state at each bit, while consecutive '0's will result in no change in the level.
+This form of encoding is used because it can make it easier to synchronize the transmitter and receiver without requiring an additional clock signal.

+Long sequences of zeros, however, still poses a problem for clock recovery.
+To overcome this, USB 2.0 combines NRZI with a technique called bit stuffing.
+Bit stuffing works by inserting a '0' in the data stream after every six consecutive '1's in the data stream.
+This ensures that there will not be more than six consecutive '1's, meaning there will not be a gap of more than six bit times without a transition.
+The receiver, knowing this rule, removes these stuffed '0' bits to recover the original data stream.
+By combining NRZI with bit stuffing, USB ensures that there are enough transitions to keep the transmitter and receiver in sync without the need for a separate clock signal.
+This is a form of self-clocking signal, which allows USB to be a relatively simple and cost-effective interface.

 ## `RP2040:` USB Controller

 ### Memory Layout